CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

 Two special tenants will be created automaticallyif they don’t exist.

   1. *System*.
-It is the tenant for the Alkaid system itself.
+It is the tenant for the Arktos system itself.

   2. *Default*.
 If the tenant of a resource type is not defined, it will be assigned to the default tenant.